BananaCloud-CC2022-Parthenope/BananaCloud/README.md

 ## Autoscaling

-To enable scaling of the feature we used the Horizontal Pod Autoscaler, which resides in the Metric Server package of Kubernetes.
+To enable scaling of the feature we used the Horizontal Pod Autoscaler from the Metric Server package of Kubernetes.

 You can find the installation and configuration guide for this autoscaler [here](https://docs.openfaas.com/tutorials/kubernetes-hpa/)